OnufryW/Dhondt/data/district_definitions/README.md

 column is a description of what this row describes, mainly for debugging purposes.

-The TERC codes are always assumed to be seven-digit, zero-left-padded.
+The TERC codes are always assumed to be six-digit, zero-left-padded.